It’s official. Beer is food.

-That’s effectively what the Government of Canada and the Canadian Food Inspection Agency (CFIA) said on January 15, 2019 when introducing new Safe Food for Canadians Regulations (SFCR) for Canadians, explains Steve Grundy from McRae Integration.
+That’s effectively what the Government of Canada and the Canadian Food Inspection Agency (CFIA) have said to breweries.
+On January 15, 2019 Safe Food for Canadians Regulations (SFCR) for Canadians were introduced.

 You should care about these new regulations if you:

 - Produce beer, wine, spirits, kombucha, cider, mead, or ready-to-drink cocktails

 - Import or export your product outside of Canada

 - Sell your product at the retail level through a taproom, off-sales or delivery.

 Are you, your team and system prepared for Canadian brewery regulations?

 Ask yourself – what do you and your teams know about traceability, and are you compliant with the new regulations?
 How can you achieve this without disrupting your business, or adding significant cost and complexity in an increasingly competitive market environment?
 Also, is traceability only the responsibility of the producer?

 What are the roles of ingredient suppliers and distribution partners in ensuring that the food chain is safe?
 This article won’t provide all of the answers, but hopefully can be a catalyst for discussion.

 How to Define Traceability for Canadian Brewers